Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Abstract

 \section{Abstract}

-{Recently, there has been substantial interest in studying the dynamics of quantum theory beyond that of states, in particular, the dynamics of channels, measurements, and higher-order transformations.
-Ref.~[Phys.~Rev.~X 8.1 (2018): 011047] pursues this using the process matrix formalism, together with a definition of the possible dynamics of such process matrices, and focusing especially on the question of evolution of causal structures.
-One of its major conclusions is a strong theorem saying that, within the formalism, under continuous and reversible transformations, the causal order between operations must be preserved.
-Here we find a surprising result: if one is to take into account a full picture of the physical evolution of operations within the standard quantum-mechanical formalism,} then one can actually draw the opposite conclusion.
-That is, we show that under certain continuous and reversible dynamics the causal order between operations is not necessarily preserved.
-We moreover identify and analyse the root of this apparent contradiction, specifically, that the commonly accepted and widely applied framework of higher-order processes, whilst mathematically sound, is not always the appropriate one for describing interesting physical dynamics. {Finally we show how to reconcile the elements of the whole picture following the intuition based on entanglement processing by local operations and classical communication.}
+Recently, there has been substantial interest in studying the dynamics of quantum theory beyond that of states, in particular, the dynamics of channels, measurements, and higher-order transformations. {Ref.~[Phys.~Rev.~X 8(1), 011047 (2018)]} pursues this using the process-matrix formalism, together with a definition of the possible dynamics of such process matrices, and focusing especially on the question of evolution of causal structures.
+One of its major conclusions is a strong theorem saying that within the formalism, under continuous and reversible transformations, the causal order between operations must be preserved.
+Our result here challenges that of {Ref.~[Phys.~Rev.~X 8(1), 011047 (2018)]}: if one is to take into account a full picture of the physical evolution of operations within the standard quantum--mechanical formalism, then the conclusion of {Ref.~[Phys.~Rev.~X 8(1), 011047 (2018)]} does not hold.
+That is, we show that under certain continuous and reversible dynamics, the causal order between operations is not necessarily preserved.
+We moreover identify and analyse the root of this apparent contradiction, specifically, that the commonly accepted and widely applied framework of higher-order processes, whilst mathematically sound, is not always appropriate for drawing conclusions on physical dynamics.
+Finally, we show how to reconcile the elements of the whole picture following the intuition based on entanglement processing by local operations and classical communication.